techidaily/site-youtube-webster/source/_posts/n-2024-immerse-in-virtual-reality-top-10-youtube-videos.md

 Though both YouTube VR and 360 give an immersive viewing experience with 360-degree coverage, still YouTube 360 videos reflect live actions with modified cameras accessible through 360-degree video-compatible devices.
 YouTube 360 videos are also viewable on devices such as smartphones, computers, etc., that are compatible.
 However, here, video progression is not under viewers' control.

 On the other hand, VR videos with VR headsets give options to control the viewing experience, such as interacting, running, walk with the video from the viewer's end.

+## Part 2: 10 Best VR Videos on YouTube for 2021

+You must be eager to start your voyage to VR YouTube videos.
+So let’s move ahead with the below-mentioned options that cover the ten best YouTuber VR Videos.

+### 1. 360° VR GALACTUS EVENT | The End of season Fortnite Event

+The production of VR videos from the 360 worlds games is becoming a live event model, making video creators keep these incredible experiences with this end-of-season Fortnite event.

+### 2. Around the Planet in 2 Minutes

+This video offers viewers a glimpse of other travel videos on the channel while leading them to various locations worldwide.

+### 3. Ascension by David Blaine (YouTube 360 Video)

+This version of the YouTube 360 video gives viewers a view of it from the first-person point of view.
+This video broke YouTube records with its 22+million views within a short while.

+### 4. Beautifully Broken by Warren Haynes and Danny Louis

+In this video, Warren Haynes and Danny Louis mirrored the constraints of the moment implicitly, taking their craft outdoors.

+### 5. China, One week before Coronavirus Lockdown

+This experience gives one the view of different structures like plants, people, and nature at large.

+### 6. The Dawn of Art; AVirtual Journey inside Chauvet Cave

+This animated tour is being narrated into a cave by Daisy Ridley.
+The video is known for holding the best figurative cave painting in the world kept for 36,000 years.

+### 7. Guardians of the Kingdom

+This video exposes the relationship between whales and humans by the incidences between two mothers; a human and a whale.

 <!-- affiliate ads begin -->
 <a href="https://aligracehair.sjv.io/c/5597632/2087239/19272" target="_top" id="2087239">